mem48/geocompr/main.md

 <!-- plot(world_summary) -->
 <!-- ``` -->

-The list of helpful functions is in the helpfile of this function - `?summarise`.
+The list of useful functions could be find in the helpfile of this function - `?summarise`.
-The whole power of `summarise()` is revealed when its combined with the `group_by()` function.
+The whole power of `summarise()` is revealed when it is combined with the `group_by()` function.
-They allow to summary subsets of data.
+This allow to summary requested subsets of data.
 For example, we want to get the total population and number of countries on every continent: